 If you are requesting a ballot due to COVID-19 concerns, you must use the "Not able to appear at the polls on election day on account of age, disability or illness" excuse on the absentee ballot application.

-For the November 3, 2020 election, all counties will have absentee ballot drop off boxes.
+For the November 3, 2020 election, counties may have absentee ballot drop off boxes.
+Please check with your local election official to confirm if your county will have a dropbox.

 Kentucky voters can request a mail-in ballot online as of August 2020.